tasxatzial/tenzies-game/README.md

 # Tenzies game

-A game with a very simple purpose: Roll and match all ten dice to the same number.
+A game with a very simple purpose: Roll and match all ten dice to the same number as quickly as possible.

 This is a project from the React basics module of the [Frontend Career Path](https://scrimba.com/learn/frontend) course on [Scrimba](https://scrimba.com).

 ## Implementation

-While my implementation follows the course content loosely, it isn't an exact match of the design or the implementation shown in the course.
-I've made some intentional changes, with the aim of improving upon the provided design.
-Here's a non-exhaustive list of the updates:
+I've written the app from the ground up, so it has very few things in common with the course implementation.
+I've also added many extra things and improved upon others.
+Here's a non-exhaustive list of the changes:

-* Page is responsive.
+* App is responsive.
-* Game is accessible + screen reader friendly.
+* App is accessible + screen reader friendly.
-* User can start a new game.
+* User can start a new game, or stop a game that is already in progress.
-* Dice are represented by dots, whereas in the course, the dice are represented by simple numbers.
+* Dice are represented by dots rather than just numbers.
 * A message is displayed when the game is won.
-* A message is displayed to start a new game when the current game is won and the roll button is clicked.
+* A message is displayed to start a new game the roll button is clicked and there's no game in progress.
-* Game state is saved in localStorage.
+* A timer has been added.
+* The best time is both displayed and stored in localStorage, ensuring it persists even when the page is reloaded.
+* A countdown from 3, 2, 1 has been added at the start of each game.
-* The instructions clearly state when the game is won.
+* The instructions clearly state how to win the game.
 * A custom hook is used to make Confetti properly respond to window resize events.

 ## Dependencies